mariaarnesson/battleship_game_project3/README.md

-Guessed ships are marked with an '★'.The game ends when all the ships have been guessed.
+Guessed ships are marked with an '★'.
+Missed ships are marked with an '-'.

 ## Future Features
 - add size for ships